 Japanese curry was part of the kids bento style lunch special (called okosama lunch which translates to child’s meal) along with a side of corn soup, shredded cabbage, potato salad, and rice with a flag on top.
 Everything was new and delicious and that curry with its silky brown gravy curry changed my life forever.

 I became obsessed with it: I demanded that my Japanese aunts make it all the time and only wanted to eat in restaurants that had it on the menu.
 If I could have bathed in Japanese curry, I gladly would have.
 It was love at first bite.

-Japanese curry is quite different from any other curry you’ll find on this planet – it’s not spicy but rather sweet (which is probably why kids love it so much), savory and thick in texture.
-The sauce reminds me of demi-glace: rich, velvety and packed with umami and other complex flavors.
-It’s very filling but also quite healthy!
+Japanese curry is quite different from any other curry you’ll find in Asia – it’s not spicy but rather sweet (which is probably why kids love it so much), savory, and sometimes a little spicy.
+The sauce reminds me of a rich and thick demi-glace that’s layered with spices and earthy flavors.

 You may think that making kare raisu (that’s how it’s pronounced in Japanese) from scratch is really hard.
 It does look like a lot of work because of the amount of ingredients involved but I’m telling you, it’s really not that bad and so worth it!